-Why Is Fin Design On HVAC Replacement Coils Important?
+Why Are Fin Designs On HVAC Replacement Coils Important?

 One of the primary reasons fins are so important is that you want to keep your coil as clean and maintained as possible.
 In order to properly maintain your coil, you need to have an understanding as to how HVAC replacement coils are constructed.
 While fins do not look like much, they are MUCH more complicated than what you can observe at the entering or leaving airside of the coil.